 Here's a functional resume example for an editing job.
 At the time this resume was written (in the 1990s) the functional resume format was more widely used and accepted than it is today.

 If I were working with this job seeker today, I would not advise using the functional resume.
-That's because most of today's employers don't like the functional resume format because they suspect the job seekers use them to hide work problems.
+That's because most of today's employers don't like the functional resume format because they suspect job seekers use it to hide work problems.
 I explain more about this in the third point below.

 Here are a few things to note about this resume sample:

 - To reduce the look of job hopping, this job seeker listed only four of her many employers under a general job title (Speech Language Pathologist) in her Work History section.

 - Unpaid experience (school and personal) is listed under Analytical Skills to highlight how that experience supports her job objective.

 - The functional resume format was used because she was changing careers and had moved around the country a lot.
 The functional resume format gave her a more stable image.
 Remember, this resume was used for a job search in the 1990s, when the functional format was more common.
 Because employers no longer like the functional format, I have converted this resume into a chronological resume format (for an editing job) so you can see how the same resume problems can be solved in that format.

 If you scroll down the page you'll see the Plain Text version of this resume, which is sometimes useful for posting online or pasting into the body of an email.

 This functional resume sample and the other resumes in this collection were written using the professional resume templates from my Ready-Made Resume Builder.